-Borrowing and Leasing
+Borrowing and leasing

-Under the Prudential Code the Authority has discretion to undertake borrowing to fund capital projects with the full cost of that borrowing being funded from the project returns or upon agreement to include in the MTFS estimates.
+Under the Prudential Code, the Staffordshire Commissioner has discretion to undertake borrowing to fund capital projects with the full cost of that borrowing being funded from the project returns or upon agreement to include within the MTFS estimates.

-This discretion is subject to complying with The Code's regulatory framework which essentially requires any such borrowing to be prudent, affordable and sustainable (Local Government Act 2003).
+This discretion is subject to complying with the Code's regulatory framework which essentially requires any such borrowing to be prudent, affordable and sustainable (Local Government Act 2003).
 Prudential borrowing does provide an option for funding additional capital development but one which has to be funded each year from within the revenue budget or from generating additional ongoing longer term income streams.

-The Authority will test the prudence of the borrowing predictions against the prudential indicators set under The Code every year as part of the MTFS process and report on progress against those indicators half yearly.
+The Staffordshire Commissioner will test the prudence of the borrowing predictions against the prudential indicators set under the Code every year as part of the MTFS process and report on progress against those indicators half yearly (see Appendix 3), in line with the Treasury Management Strategy.

-Through the use of internal cash and direct revenue financing no new loans have been taken since 2010/11, and following the repayment of £0.5m of loans during 2020/21 the overall loans position reduced to £17.1m by 31 March 2021.
-This prudent approach to borrowing is inline with the Treasury Management Strategy and will continue into the medium term.
-However, should borrowing be required the Authority will continue to consider on a cautious and prudent basis as informed by a specialist team contracted from Staffordshire County Council in relation to Treasury Management who work closely with the finance team.
+This prudent approach to borrowing will continue into the medium term.
+However, should borrowing be required the Commissioner will continue to consider on a cautious and prudent basis as informed by a specialist team contracted from Staffordshire County Council in relation to Treasury Management who work closely with the finance team.